KafScale/platform/quickstart.md

 ---
 layout: doc
 title: Quickstart
-description: Install the Kafscale operator, create your first topic, and stream messages in minutes.
+description: Install the KafScale operator, create your first topic, and stream messages in minutes.
 ---

 # Quickstart